This post may contain affiliate links. Please read our disclosure policy.

 Source: The Bonne Femme Cookbook: Simple, Splendid Food That French Women Cook Every Day (affiliate link)

-They're full of fiber, vitamin C, and beta- carotene, which your body converts into vitamin A, a nutrient essential for healthy skin and night vision.
+They are full of fiber, vitamin C, and beta-carotene, which your body converts into vitamin A, a nutrient essential for supporting healthy skin and night vision.

-Carrots are richer in carotenoids than any other vegetable too, helping to protect you from cancer, heart disease and cataracts.
+Carrots are richer in carotenoids than any other vegetable too.

 For more great delicious carrot recipes, check out the blogs of these fabulous food-blogging ladies who are participating in the 38 Power Foods group: